 The future is fast approaching, and a new era of digital innovation is here.

 This course is flexible and provides online and in person learning (hybrid) that fits around your schedule.
-Welcome to an opportunity to become an industry leader with accredited courses online and in person.
+Welcome to an opportunity to become an industry leader with accredited courses.

 Section 70 Unit: 3